Chapter 2: Download & Setup

 After downloading a ROM

-So you downloaded a ROM to your Downloads folder.
-Now what?
-Note that you don't need to extract it from the ROM.
-You can leave it inside its zip file.
-Move the ROM over to a folder that is most convenient for you.
+The next step is to move the ROM over to a folder that is most convenient for you.
 You can place it inside the folder where your emulator resides.
 You can create a new folder and call it “SNES ROMs” - however you want to organize it.

 Patching ROMs (what is that?)

-The coolest things about video game emulation are ROM hacks and fan translations!
 ROM hacks offer a new experience for your favorite games.
 Hacks can:

 - Increase the game's difficulty

-- Translate a Japan-exclusive game to English
+- Translate a Japan-only game to English

-- Fix bugs, correct typos, uncensored graphics
+- Fix bugs, correct typos, uncensor graphics

 This is accomplished by applying a patch (a.k.a. an IPS file) to a ROM.
 In the root of my FantasyAnime.com, I have a detailed patching tutorial explaining the process.
 I also recommend checking out RomHacking.net.
 That website contains the largest repository of ROM hacks on the Internet.